parcio/templates/thesis/README.md

 and automatically convert them to `pdf` for latex to use:
 - inkscape

+If you want to automatically convert LibreOffice graphs:
+- unoconv

 To build the template then simply run in the thesis directory in your terminal:

 ```sh